Area is lucky to have such support

 Jane is now chairman of the group and she encourages anyone interested in volunteering to attend their meetings from 10am to 12pm at Pinchbeck Village Hall on the third Thursday of every month.

-The next is April 16 when, for Parkinson’s Awareness Month, there will bric-a-brac stalls, a mobility company and advisors from Parkinson’s UK.
+The next is April 16 when, for Parkinson’s Awareness Month, the group is holding a special coffee morning where there will also bric-a-brac stalls, a mobility company and advisors from Parkinson’s UK.

 The sessions usually have some form of entertainment or guest speakers.
 In recent months these have included a singer and the St Nicolas Players.
 They also host keep fit sessions designed for people with Parkinson’s.